 4. Arrive in the U.S.

-Upon arrival, you will be inspected by a Customs and Border Protection officer and complete the I-94 data collection.
-Be sure to have your passport and immigration documents with you.
+Upon arrival, you will go through immigration inspection, where your electronic I-94 entry record will be created.
+Be sure to have your passport and immigration document (DS-2019 for J-1, I-797 for H-1B) with you.
 Do not pack them in your checked luggage.
-Before you leave the officer make sure your passport has a new ink entry stamp (sample at right).
+Before you leave the immigration checkpoint, make sure you have the small ink entry stamp with your visa classification and expiration date (“D/S” if you are J-1) handwritten (sample at right).

 Newly arrived scholars are asked to check in with OISS at 9 am on Monday, Wednesday or Friday of the week you arrive on campus.
-Please bring your passport, immigration document (DS-2019 or I-20) and a copy of your I-94 arrival document.
+Please bring your passport, immigration document (DS-2019 for J-1, I-20 for F-1 OPT, or I-797 for H-1B) and a copy of your I-94 entry record.
 Accompanying family members are welcome to attend, but it is not required.
 However the scholar should bring the immigration documents for each family member to the check-in.